furuhama/sicp/README.md

 (Github book PDF ver. is useful but TeX script does not extend in PDF.
 You should refer original source especially after chapter 3.)

-I use Python or Racket as Scheme processing system.
+I use Python or Gauche (first I used Racket, but I changed to Gauche scheme processer) as Scheme processing system.

 ### Progress